zdravkov/kendo-docs/api/web/tooltip.md

     $("#container").kendoTooltip({
         content: function(e) {
-            var target = e.element; // element for which the tooltip is shown return target.attr("src");
+            var target = e.target; // element for which the tooltip is shown return target.attr("src");
         }
     });